Toxic Positivity? But how can being positive become toxic for you?

 So should we not be positive?

 One should be optimistic in life, and I for one would never ever say don’t be optimistic.
 My entire life I have been hearing from friends and colleagues that they love how optimistic I am.
 I want to continue that and so should you.
 But there is a difference between being optimistic and toxic positivity.
 Being positive all the time is actually ignoring all the other emotions that you go through which is detrimental to your mental health.
-What I would suggest you do is accept your realize and release your emotions.
+What I would suggest you do is accept your realization and release your emotions.
 So instead of being upset about being upset, acknowledge how you feel.
 Build a relationship with your emotion and most importantly remember that your emotions are not your identity.
 Optimism is not about rejecting your negative emotions but thinking that things can be brighter in the future.
 Be optimistic but practically.

 The Statements That Project Toxic Positivity